Shapiro Summer Research Program Information

 Important: Faculty will receive a confirmation email after their projects are submitted.
 Please save the email!
 It contains a link to EDIT RESPONSE, allowing faculty to change number of students needed to 0 once recruitment goals are met.
 Changing “How many students would you like for this project?” to 0 benefits faculty by greatly reducing the number of students who inquire about your projects and benefits students by providing an updated database of available projects.
 We appreciate your help in reducing the frustration experienced by both students and faculty during the intense student-mentor match process.

 Students submit their program applications via an online portal.
 The application includes a 3-page research proposal outlining Aims, Background and Significance, Design and Methods, Student Role, Learning Objectives, and Mentoring Plan.
 Mentors should review the proposal and provide a statement of support along with a CV or NIH biosketch.
-Applications are due Mar 3, 2023.
+Student applications are due Mar 3, 2024.

 Shapiro Summer Research Timeline for Faculty

 |December – January||Faculty submits project via Google Forms|

 |December – February||Faculty use Edit Response link in their confirmation emails to change “How many students would you like for this project?” to 0 once recruitment goals are met (don’t forget to click submit after you change it to 0).|